 Our volunteer opportunities include leading the pack as a Den Leader or Cub Master, a Pack Committee Member by helping out with administrative tasks, or as a Parent Volunteer which could include anything from helping your Den Leaders with meetings, donating food or time for pack/den events, or providing any special skills or talents that would be helpful in making scouting a great experience for the boys.

 Your help is always needed and appreciated.
 Thanks for volunteering!

 We participate in one major fundraiser event per year which enables the pack to help reduce the cost to pack families.
 We rely on all pack families to make these events successful.

-The big fundraiser for the Cub Scouts is the annual Popcorn Sales which are done in September/October of every year.
-We sell Trails-End gourmet popcorn.
+The big fundraiser for the Cub Scouts is the annual Popcorn/nut Sales which are done in September/October of every year.
 Scouts can sell to family members/friends with individual sales (which include incentives for amount sold) or Pack selling events.
 We schedule time slots at area businesses to sell and take donations for our pack.
 All scouts should participate in some way, it is a team building task and necessary for our Packs success.